COMPETITIVE PROGRAM PHILOSOPHY

 Team Administrative Requirements

 ESC will hold tryouts for every age level during the spring soccer season.
 All players must tryout according to their birth year.
-These tryouts are designed to evaluate players and ensure that they are placed on the appropriate roster.
+These tryouts are designed to evaluate new and current players and ensure that they are placed on the appropriate roster.
 Roster decisions will be made by the Director of Coaching and the ESC professional coaching staff.
 ESC players are continually evaluated during the course of the soccer season.
 If deemed in the best interest of the player, the DOC may transfer a player midseason to a higher level team.

 Team assignments are made by the Director of Coaching and the ESC professional coaches and are based upon skill level and capabilities.
 The Club reserves the right to assign individual players to teams that are not age appropriate, but better fit with the player’s skill level and capabilities.
 The Club also reserves the right to assign players to teams to ensure that there are enough players to field a team at a particular age group, as long as the assignment does not negatively impact the player’s development.